On the $ \Gamma $-convergence of the Allen-Cahn functional with boundary conditions: Introduction

 We study the asymptotic behavior of $ u_\varepsilon $ within the framework of $ \Gamma $-convergence.
 Moreover, we analyze the relationship between minimizers of the Allen-Cahn system and minimizing partitions subject to Dirichlet boundary conditions.
-For some particular choices of boundary conditions, we will determine the structure of the minimizers of the limiting functional.
+For some particular assumptions on the limiting boundary conditions, we will prove uniqueness for the limiting geometric problem and we will determine the structure of the minimizers of the limiting functional.